 For FSC, it is key that the system is as easy as possible for certification bodies to use and integrate in their everyday work.
 Therefore, after initially proposing an FSC standardized MS word template, FSC provided the data architecture to CBs for them to adapt their own templates.
 The information from the reports will be then consumed by FSC DB.

 Coming next, the future data collection app and the associated web-portal portal functionalities will enable improved data quality and intends to lower the workload of auditors in creating a new audit report in the long term.
 The standardized public summary created out of the audit report will make it much easier for stakeholders and researchers to use and analyze the data they contain on an aggregated level.
 Only a portion of the audit report – that is the public summary – will be open and accessible from the FSC International website (info.fsc.org) and with the same content available as it is the case today.

 Digital Chain of Custody reporting will be next step

-We will start the digitalization project with forest management audit reports but plan to digitalize chain of custody (CoC) audit reports as a next step.
-This project will only commence once digital forest management audit reports project has been successfully piloted and implemented.
+We will start the FSC Digital Audit Reporting Project with forest management audit reports but plan to digitalize chain of custody (CoC) and controlled wood audit reports as next steps.
+These projects will only commence once digital forest management audit reports project has been successfully implemented.

 Forest for the future podcast series.
 Episode 3